sakurusurya2000/Electric-Magnetic-Field-Interface/README.md

 # MATLAB-for-electric-magnetic-field-interfaces
-calculating fields in dielectric-dielectric interfaces
+calculating fields in all interfaces